Salvatore1337/Truth-prediction-images-similarity/README.md

 - Recall
 - Accuracy

-Replace the paths with the the directories of your truth and predicition images
+Replace the paths with the the directory paths of your truth and predicition images